docsifyjs/docsify/docs/more-pages.md

 # More pages

-If you need more pages multi-level routing site.
-It is easy to achieve in docsify.
-A simple example: If you create a `guide.md`, then get the route is `/#/guide`.
+If you need more pages, you can simply create more markdown files in your docsify directory.
+If you create a file named `guide.md`, then it is accessible via `/#/guide`.

 For example, the directory structure is as follows:

 ```text
 -| docs/